deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 Calculating The Offset
 ---
 Just like a vanilla EIP overwrite stack based buffer overflow- we need to find the offset to a particular place in memory where we can control the flow of execution.
 But without EIP- what can we do?
 We actually are going to leverage the SEH chain to write to EIP.
 Bear with me here.
-Firstly, before we do anything, we need to find the offset to nSEH.
+Firstly, before we do anything, we need to find the offset to the exception handlers.
 Since the SEH chain is a linked list, SEH will reside right next to nSEH.
-To find the offset of nSEH, we are going to create a 5000 byte string cyclic pattern, that will help us determine where nSEH is.
+To find the offset, we are going to create a 5000 byte string cyclic pattern, that will help us determine where our handlers are.
 Here is the command to generate this in Metasploit:
 ```console
 root@kali:~# /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 5000
 ```